rebremer/azure-cosmosdb-graph-bulkexecutor-spnX509/README.md

 ## Run Cosmos DB graph Bulk Executor as ADFv2 custom activity ##

-Cosmos DB graph bulk executor project that uses SPN with .X509 certificate to authenticate to key vault to retrieve Cosmos DB keys.
-Project can be used to bulk executor as custom activity in Azure Data Factory using Azure Batch.
+Cosmos DB graph bulk executor project that uses an SPN with .X509 certificate to authenticate to key vault to retrieve Cosmos DB keys.
+Project can be used torun bulk executor as custom activity in Azure Data Factory using Azure Batch.
 Original project without SPN and .X509 certifcate can be found here: https://github.com/Azure-Samples/azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started.
 The following steps are executed:

 1. Create a Cosmos DB graph API, Azure Key vault and add Cosmos DB secret to key vault
 2. Create a self-signed certificate, service principal and add access policy to key vault